gabrielkassjohnson/chess-and-eigenvectors/README.md

 The two Rook's pawns are the weakest, as each only commands one square, while the others command two.
 [4]
 ```
-But Chess writer Larry Kaufman performed a well thought out set of quanititative experiments, suggesting the the outside pawns are roughly 15% weaker.
+But Chess GM and writer Larry Kaufman performed a set of computational experiments, suggesting the the outside pawns are roughly 15% weaker.
 [5]

 The procedure described below gives an objective way of calculating the difference in strength between pawns, on their starting positions.
 The concerns mentioned here lead to a logical conclusion, that the existing heuristics are all useful for different reasons, and all lacking in some respect.
 The over-simplicity of the standard heuristic is a problem for all but beginning players.
 It would be useful to know the true strength of each piece.
 In line with the historical approaches described above, here are the three main (but not exhaustive) hypotheses, which are simple to state, arguing why certain characteristics of a strength heuristic make it innacurate.
 These hypotheses can also been seen as a minimum standard by which heuristics can be judged.
 It all depends on what information you want to capture.